Are you pregnant? Are you experiencing waves of nausea, or are wondering when you can expect morning sickness to begin?

 Try not to skip meals, and remember to eat before you feel hunger since hunger can trigger nausea.

 When choosing foods, choose ones high in protein and fiber to keep you feeling full longer and to stave off that empty feeling in your stomach.
-Have a protein-rich snack before bed and see if it helps prevent the nausea you experience immediately upon waking.
+Have a protein-rich snack before bed and see if it helps prevent nausea you experience immediately upon waking.
 Or eating a couple crackers before getting out of bed in the morning can really help morning sickness, so a simple trick is keeping crackers in your nightstand ready for your morning wake up.

 4. Keep a Stash of Emergency Snacks